Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Real-Time Photo-Realistic Mapping

 \subsubsection{Depth-Regularized Map Optimization}

 After the initialization or expansion, we randomly sample $K$ keyframes out of all keyframes to optimize the Gaussian map, preventing catastrophic forgetting and ensuring global geometric consistency.
-The selected keyframes are shuffled and sequentially used to update the map by minimizing the rendering loss:
+The selected keyframes are shuffled and sequentially used to update the map by minimizing the following rendering loss:

 where $\mathcal{L}_c$ denotes the RGB rendering loss computed by the rendered image $\hat{\mathbf{C}}$ based on Eq.\eqref{eq:rendered_rgb} and the raw image $\mathbf{C}$, while $\mathcal{L}_d$ is the depth rendering loss involved with the rendered depth map $\hat{\mathbf{D}}$ via Eq.\eqref{eq:rendered_depth} and the sparse LiDAR depth map ${\mathbf{D}_s}$.
-Note that we utilize the rendered opacity map $\hat{\mathbf{O}}$ to normalize the rendered depth map in incremental mapping.
+Note that the incremental insertion of Gaussians in SLAM can cause the rendered depth of certain pixels to be significantly smaller than the ground-truth values.
+We here normalize the rendered depth map using the rendered opacity map $\hat{\mathbf{O}}$ to correct the depth supervision.